kubernetes/enhancements/keps/sig-auth/2579-psp-replacement/README.md

 * **Will enabling / using this feature result in any new API calls?**
   Describe them, providing:
-  - API call type (e.g. PATCH pods)
-  - estimated throughput
-  - originating component(s) (e.g. Kubelet, Feature-X-controller)
-  focusing mostly on:
-  - components listing and/or watching resources they didn't before
-  - API calls that may be triggered by changes of some Kubernetes resources (e.g. update of object X triggers new updates of object Y)
-  - periodic API calls to reconcile state (e.g. periodic fetching state, heartbeats, leader election, etc.)
+  - Updating namespace labels will trigger a list of pods in that namespace.
+With the built-in admission plugin, this call will be local within the apiserver.
+There will be a hard cap on the number of pods analyzed, and a timeout for the review of those pods.
+See [Namespace policy update warnings](#namespace-policy-update-warnings).

 * **Will enabling / using this feature result in introducing new API types?**
-  Describe them, providing:
-  - API type
+  - No.
-  - Supported number of objects per cluster
-  - Supported number of objects per namespace (for namespace-scoped objects)

 * **Will enabling / using this feature result in any new calls to the cloud provider?**
+  - No.

 * **Will enabling / using this feature result in increasing size or count of the existing API objects?**
   Describe them, providing:
-  - API type(s):
+  - API type(s): Namespaces
-  - Estimated increase in size: (e.g., new annotation of size 32B)
+  - Estimated increase in size: new labels, up to 300 bytes if all are provided
-  - Estimated amount of new objects: (e.g., new Object X for every existing Pod)
+  - Estimated amount of new objects: 0

 * **Will enabling / using this feature result in increasing time taken by any operations covered by [existing SLIs/SLOs]?**
-  Think about adding additional work or introducing new steps in between (e.g. need to do X to start a container), etc. Please describe the details.
+  - This will require negligible additional work in Pod create/update admission.
+Namespace label updates may heavier, but have limits in place.

 * **Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?**
-  Things to keep in mind include: additional in-memory state, additional non-trivial computations, excessive access to disks (including increased log volume), significant amount of data sent and/or received over network, etc.
-  This through this both in small and large cases, again with respect to the [supported limits].
+  - No. Resource usage will be negligible.

 ### Troubleshooting